sevidmusic/RoadyModuleUtilities/README.md

 ```

-### \Darling\RoadyModuleUtilities\interfaces\utilities\RouteJsonConfigurationWriter
+### \Darling\RoadyModuleUtilities\interfaces\utilities\RoutesJsonConfigurationWriter

-A RouteJsonConfigurationWriter can write a specified RouteCollection
+A RoutesJsonConfigurationWriter can write a specified RouteCollection
 to a specified Module's `routes.json` configuration file.

 Warning: The write() method will overwrite an existing